10 Cuticle Care Mistakes That Are Making Your Nails Look, Gross,

 Avoiding base coats

-Are your nails the same color as the last polish you painted them?
-It’s probably because you’re not using a base coat.
-There are a ton of different base coats on the market that can do anything from making your nails stronger to creating a peel-off polish.
-It’s a quick first step that makes a world of difference.
+Are your nails the same color as the last polish you painted?
+It’s probably because you don’t use a base coat.
+There are a ton of different base coats on the market that can do anything, from strengthening your nails to creating a peel-off polish.
+This is a quick first step that makes a world of difference.

 Drowning in hydration

 If you want your polish to stay put, watch out for water.
-According to dermatologist Dr. Dana Stern, “Water is constantly being absorbed and then diffused back out by our nails.
-This […] weakens nails because the delicate nail cells are in a constant state of contraction and expansion.”
-If your nails are on the dry side, applying jojoba or apricot oil to the cuticle and nail is a great way to get some moisture back.
+According to dermatologist Dr. Dana Stern, “Water is consistently being absorbed and so subtle back out by our nails.
+This […] weakens nails as a result of the fragile nail cells ar during a constant state of contraction and enlargement.”
+If your nails are on the dry side, applying jojoba or apricot oil to the cuticle and nail may be a good way to induce some wetness back.

 Polishing with harmful chemicals

-Nail polish ingredients can be pretty frightening.
-Does “formaldehyde” sound like a day at the spa?
-Luckily, brands like Butter London and Sally Hansen have taken steps to remove those nasty chemicals from their polishes.
-But even if you’re using one of those ingredient-friendly nail polishes, the acetone you’re using to remove the color each time isn’t as kind.
-Dr. Stern explains, “Nail polish remover…may help remove that chipped manicure, but the ingredients, strong solvents, especially Acetone, dry out your nails.”
+Nail polish ingredients can be pretty scary.
+Does “formaldehyde” sound like a spa day?
+Fortunately, brands like Butter London and Sally Hansen have taken steps to remove these nasty chemicals from their polishes.
+But even if you use one of these ingredient-friendly nail polishes, the acetone you use to remove the color each time is not as kind.
+Dr. Stern explains, “Nail polish remover… may help remove this chipped manicure, but the ingredients, strong solvents, especially acetone, dry your nails.”

 Using your nails for heavy lifting

-Don’t use your nails to do your heavy lifting.
-Whether you’re popping open a soda tab or zipping up your jeans, use your fingers — not your fingernails.
-Nails are easy to bend and snap, so take it easy on ’em and grab your chicken tenders with, maybe, like, a fork.
+Don’t use your nails for your heavy lifting.
+Whether you open a soda tab or zip your jeans, use your fingers, not your fingernails.
+Nails are easy to bend and snap, so take it easy and grab your chicken tenders with, perhaps, a fork.